BrandonKenter/HomiTesting/README.md

 **Note**
--In order to open this project in Safari browser, pleas make sure you turn-on the develop mode in your Safari browser.
+- In order to open this project in Safari browser, pleas make sure you turn-on the develop mode in your Safari browser.
 Otherwise, you won't be able to open our prject by using Safari.

 - How to "Turn On Develope Mode"
 	- Open Safari Browser